DaniloSaccani/Online_neurSLS/README.md

 # Online_neurSLS Documentation
-Accompanying code for the paper "XXXXX".
+Accompanying code for the paper "Stabilizing Online Adaptation of Stable Neural Closed-loop Maps".

-# Online neurSLS Documentation

 ## Overview

-This repository contains the code accompanying the paper titled "XX" authored by Danilo Saccani, Luca Furieri, and Giancarlo Ferrari Trecate.
+This repository contains the code accompanying the paper titled "Stabilizing Online Adaptation of Stable Neural Closed-loop Maps" authored by Danilo Saccani, Luca Furieri, and Giancarlo Ferrari Trecate.

 For inquiries about the code, please contact: